 We are dedicated to the cause of improving the lives of children with orthopedic conditions.
 We want pediatric orthopedic surgeons throughout the world to view us as their partner in advancing their field.
-Therefore, we utilize surgeon input when developing products and clinical education programs.
+Therefore, we utilize surgeon input on product development and clinical education.
 These efforts are aided by our CMO, a highly respected former pediatric orthopedic surgeon, and the Surgeon Advisory Board he chairs.
 Our entire organization, including our senior executive team and sales representatives, maintains an extensive network of contacts with pediatric orthopedic surgeons.
 These relationships help us understand clinical needs, respond quickly to customer ideas and support new developments in the field of pediatric orthopedics.

 We are committed to advancing pediatric orthopedic care by supporting clinical education.
 We support local, regional and national educational courses, intensive hands-on training programs and product-based workshops that enable surgeons to practice surgical procedures using our products.
-In 2016, we conducted more than 200 training workshops focused on fellows and surgeons early in their careers.
-We are also a major sponsor of CME courses in pediatric spine and pediatric orthopedics.
-In 2016 and 2017, we sponsored the second and third Annual Pediatric Spine Symposium, respectively, each of which was held in Orlando, Florida, and we prepared the First Annual Pediatric Fellows Orthopedic Surgical Principles Course, which was conducted in 2016 at The Medical Education and Research Institute in Memphis, Tennessee.
-We also sponsor the annual Akron Pediatric Orthopedic Residents Review Course for over 100 residents from hospitals across the Midwest.
+In 2015, we conducted more than 240 training workshops focused on fellows and surgeons early in their careers, which was more than double the number of workshops we held in 2014.
+We are also the major sponsor of CME courses in pediatric spine and pediatric orthopedics.
+In 2015, we sponsored the First Annual Pediatric Spine Symposium, which was held at The University of Central Florida College of Medicine Bioskills Lab in Orlando, Florida, and we are preparing the First Annual Pediatric Fellows Orthopedic Surgical Principles Course to be conducted at The Medical Education and Research Institute in Memphis, Tennessee.
 We have a growing commitment to the clinical research performed by surgeons.
 This commitment ranges from providing our products for clinical outcome studies to providing advanced research grants.